lfoscari/kernel-mnist/README.txt

     ])

 - Fill the confusion matrix
 - Minimum requirements?
-Maybe at least 5GB of free RAM.
+Maybe at least 5GB of free RAM for the k-means compression, but the datasets can be archived and shipped with the project